lisamonozlai/relational-database-for-engagement-tracking/readme.md

 - Which industries do we engage with most frequently?
 - How does engagement vary by region or geography?
-- Are we reaching organizations of different sizes?
 - Which organizations appear across multiple years?

 These insights are difficult to generate reliably when data is siloed across spreadsheets.